 If you ever find yourself cursing the rudeness of modern air travel and yearn for the glory days when the passenger was king and the flying experience included pampering and fine dining, check that thought.
 Strangely coexistent with the pampering was an insane, crazy wild-west aspect to air travel in the 70s.
 And unbelievable as it is, I am not making this up!

 I'm speaking about skyjacking / hijacking and y'all know what that is.
-Rare now thanks to the strictest ever security measures on passengers post-9/11, skyjacking was routine in the 70s.
+Rare now thanks to the strictest ever security measures, skyjacking was routine in the 70s.
 When a mayhem-intentioned person gets past security measures now, pro-active passengers become their own security force and take care of business.
 The reaction to skyjacking fear has become so extreme that if a person even unwittingly breathes the word "bomb" anywhere near an airport, or a unhinged person breaches security, look out.
 The latter happened in November 2001 when our daughter was flying home from Salt Lake for her wedding.
 The security breach happened elsewhere--I think in Atlanta--but it caused a chain-reaction of seriously delayed flights and frazzled passengers all over the country.
 Amazingly, in the 60s and 70s, airlines refused to institute inconvenient airport security measures for fear passengers would not tolerate that, and would take the train instead . . .

 Some skyjacking incidents lasted days, and on occasion passengers were executed, planes were bombed and at the very least, passengers flying to weddings, funerals, business meetings, vacations, had their plans, and sometimes their psyches, ruined.
 Wikipedia says: